by James Williams

 This feature comes very useful for submersible pumps that don't come with automatic turn On/Off feature.
 All you need is to insert the prong into the power outlet if multiple power plugs are available.
 It works great for damaged pump switches rather than replacing the entire system.

-You will find two types of backup sump pumps in the market; water-powered and battery-powered ones.
+You will find two types of battery backup sump pumps in the market; water-powered and battery powered sump ones.
 Both the pumps work as a secondary backup system to the main pump in case of power failure and emergencies.

 If you are thinking about which one to purchase between these options, the following information will help you to decide.